basecamp/policies/privacy/index.md

 The only times we’ll ever share your info:

 * To provide products or services you've requested, with your permission.
-[List of third-party services we use](/about/policies/privacy/subprocessors).
+[List of third-party services we use](privacy/subprocessors).
-* To investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our <a href="/about/policies/terms">Terms of Service</a>, or as otherwise required by law.
+* To investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our [Terms of Service](terms), or as otherwise required by law.
 * If Basecamp is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.